samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

 1. Write a function called *tenMostFrequentWords* which get the ten most frequent word from a string?

     ```js
-        paragraph = `I love teaching.
-If you do not love teaching what else can you love.
+        paragraph = `I love Sofware enginner.
+If you do not love Sofware enginner what else can you love.
 I love Python if you do not love something which can give you all the capabilities to develop an application what else can you love.`
         console.log(tenMostFrequentWords(paragraph))
     ```